 - Pack a picnic and hit the park – the kids can run around and work off some energy and later you can pretend to help them look for the chocolate you ate while they were playing.

 - Go on a hike – most venues charge a minimal fee and offer various levels of difficulty for the hike itself.

 - Set up a treasure hunt – many venues have large gardens which make the perfect place for your kids to run around collecting items you’ve written done on pieces of paper.
-Simple things such as ‘find a red leaf’ or ‘look for something blue’ can provide hours of excited activity.
+Simple things such as ‘find a red leaf’ or ‘look for something blue’ can provide hours of exciting activity.

-- Take a Tour around Jozi – The Red Bus City Tour offers a hop-on hop-off tour of Joburg.
-Even though it’s a paid for experience, kids under five get to go for free.
+- Take a Tour around Jozi – The Red Bus City Tour offers a hop-on-hop-off tour of Joburg.
+Even though it’s a paid-for experience, kids under five get to go for free

 - Set up a cooking class at home and mimic MasterChef, junior style!
-Each kid gets a box of age appropriate food and half an hour to create, bake and decorate!
+Each kid gets a box of age-appropriate food and half an hour to create, bake and decorate!
 Think cupcakes that need toppings, gourmet burgers and DIY pizzas.

 - Even if you have a pool at home, take the kids to a local pool.
 It’s huge, fun and the novelty will probably be the best part!